ncsa/Delta_doc/docs/source/user_guide/accessing.rst

 | of login nodes)                    |                                                        |
 +------------------------------------+--------------------------------------------------------+

 Use of SSH key pairs is disabled for general use.
-Please submit a support request (:ref:`help`) for key pair use by Gateway allocations.
+This means that most individual users, even PIs, are **not allowed** to use ssh key pairs to log in instead of 2-factor authentication.

+The one exception is: if you are the PI of a Gateway allocation (this is not most projects), then please submit a support request (:ref:`help`) to get the gateway account's key pairs set up.

 Maintaining Persistent Sessions: tmux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~